inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Calculate the current number of patients who have had a ?epidural volume documented in the last four hours Present this number on the front tile as 'number of patients on epidural'.

-[A] Measurement Interval (for motor block assessment scoring only)

-E.G. Feeds into (i) front tile - 24 hour rolling window and (ii) SPC interval charts.

-Average time between motoblock assessments
+*Note Average time between motorblock assessments - suggest not on front tile- TBC.*

-## [C] Floorplan labelling
+## [B] Floorplan labelling

 ON EPIDURAL FLOOR PLAN

+ELIGIBILITY

+All patients

 **Whether a patient is on an epidural for their pain management should be denoted on the existing pain score floor plan**

-1. If any of the epidural drug flowsheets have been documented in the last 4 hours, label patient as 'on epidural'. ?Icon or letter 'E' in Bed.
+1. If epidural (flowsheets TBC) have been documented in the last 4 hours, label patient as 'on epidural'. ?Icon or letter 'E' in Bed.
 2. If none of the epidural drug flowsheets have been documented in the last 4 hours, the patient is not on an epidural.
 No change.

 MOTOR BLOCK ASSESSMENT FLOOR PLAN